ACES Library, Information and Alumni Center

 Beckman Institute for Advanced Science and Technology

-Beckman is the largest academic building on campus and anchors the far end of the north campus.
+Beckman is the largest research building on campus and anchors the far end of the north campus.
 It is constructed on the site of the University’s first building, which was demolished in 1881 (also site of the Illinois Field baseball diamond and the University’s first collegiate homecoming in 1910).
 Designed by Smith, Hinchman & Grylls and completed in 1989, the institute was made possible by a $40 million gift from alumnus Arnold O. Beckman and his wife, Mabel M. Beckman.
 Their gift was supplemented by $10 million from the State of Illinois.

 Carl R. Woese Institute for Genomic Biology

 The IGB is a $75 million, 186,000 square-foot state-of-the-art facility dedicated to transformative research in agriculture, human health, the environment, and energy use and production.
 The institute, established in 2007, was founded on the vision of converging the university’s resources and expertise to address grand challenges facing society.
 The building design facilitates collaboration between the faculty and students who use the open labs and communal meeting spaces to conduct multi-disciplinary research.
 In addition the building was constructed in such a way that it will never cast shade over the crops grown in the neighboring Morrow Plots.

 This example of Renaissance Revival architecture, was built in 1894.
 Architect George Bullard, a student of Nathan C. Ricker, won a design competition open only to University graduates.
 The interior has oak woodwork; the ceiling is paneled in Washington fir.
 The building underwent an extensive renovation that was completed in 2000.